 In appraising whether there is a reasonable basis for a utility's actions, the Commission's role is to review a utility's decision solely in light of the facts known or which should have been known at the time the decision was made, and not through an application of the twenty-twenty vision of hindsight.6 Similarly, in Florida Power Corporation v.
 Public Service Commission, 456 So.2d 451, 452 (Fla.
-1984), the court refused to condone an application of the twenty-twenty vision of hindsight to support a determination that management acted unreasonably at the time.
+1984), the court 5In re: Salem Nuclear Generating Station, 70 P.U.R.
+4th at 574.